cfr42/nfssext/cfr-lm/README.md

 that it exists, whereas the source was previously not in the typeset documentaton at all.
 The document is so ghastly, however, that I strongly recommend reading cfr-lm-build.dtx instead.
 The only reason to include the PDF at all is that it contains an index of the code.
-Auch indexes are automatically generated with all the usual limitations consequent on that and this one is no exception.
+All such indexes are automatically generated with all the usual limitations consequent on that and this one is no exception.
 It is, however, arguably better than no index at all.

 # Code Repositories